Boosting audio guide playtime by 300% at London’s Wellcome Collection

 New audio player experience with transcripts

-Listen to the fascinating voices of the artists and curators and read along.
+Listen to the fascinating voices of the artists and curators, and read along.

 UI updates